pyinstaller/pyinstaller/README.rst

 optionally in a single executable file.

-PyInstaller is tested against Windows, Mac OS X, and GNU/Linux.
+PyInstaller is tested against Windows, macOS, and GNU/Linux.
 However, it is not a cross-compiler: to make a Windows app you run PyInstaller in Windows; to make a GNU/Linux app you run it in GNU/Linux, etc.